brijmohan/sentence_labelling/README.md

 This shows the output of train.py for second fold of dataset.
 We can observe that CRF clearly outperforms NaiveBayes and MaxEnt classifier for sentence labelling task.

 Note: MaxEnt classifier taskes maximum time to train, so the training can be stopped midway and the models are saved.
 It performs relatively well when its trained for around 1000 iterations.

+For further explanation and help, please drop a mail at: contactbrijmohan@gmail.com